cjdaly/CompuCanvas-code/README.md

     sudo passwd pi

-and set new password.
+and set a new password.
 Now do:

     sudo raspi-config